-Blogging is dead
+Blogging is Dead

-A lot of people believe that the rise and rise of social media and other micro blogging platform has finally put an end to blogging.
+Many people believe that the rise and rise of social media and other micro blogging platform has finally put an end to blogging.

 But stat is saying otherwise.
 Instead of being dead, blogging has continued to evolve, giving rise to new concepts like Content Marketing, Vlogging, Podcasting etc.